 The fancier hands over each of his pigeons individually to the marking team where the ring number is double checked against the entry form.
 The pigeon is checked for good health as the team will not want to jeopardise the health of any other pigeons.
 A rubber band is placed on the pigeon’s leg and the pigeon is put into a pannier/crate designed to fit onto the pigeon transporter, cocks in one basket, hens in another.
 Clubs do not know the total number of pigeons entered into a race until all its members have completed their entry forms.
 However, a typical transporter will hold approximately 5,000 pigeons.
 When the basket holds the required number of pigeons the crate is sealed with a security tag.
 This is to stop anyone tampering with the pigeons, by taking one out or putting one in.

 When the pigeon arrives back at the owner’s loft the rubber band is taken from its leg and placed into a timing clock.
-A good percentage of pigeons will arrive back at the loft on race day but sometimes they can take a day or 2 to work their way home.
-Any strays that are reported to the RPRA are repatriated in accordance with our rules within 48 hours from a member of the public and 14 days if in the hands of another fancier.
+A good percentage of pigeons will arrive back at the loft on race day but sometimes they can take a day or two to work their way home.
+Any strays that are reported to the RPRA are repatriated in accordance with our rules: within 48 hours from a member of the public, or 14 days if in the hands of another fancier.